PiSchool/started-mentorme/README.md

 Once you have the server running, you can consult the API documentation at the page ``http://localhost:2000/v1.0/ui/``

 ### Frontend
-To use the frontend, once you have the server running, you just have to open in a browser the file ``index.html`` located in the web folder.
+To use the frontend, once you have the server running, you just have to open in a browser the file ``index.html`` located in the *web* folder.

 ![MentorMe logo](web/img/screen_1.png "MentorMe logo")

+### Startup Classifier (Research)
+The folder *classifier* contains juppyter notebook files about the startup classifier research done during the program.
+Consult the report for more information.

 # Author